jaseg/gerbolyze/README.rst

 Generate SVG template for gerbolyze paste from gerber files.

-INPUT may be a gerber file, directory of gerber files or zip file with gerber files
+INPUT may be a gerber file, directory of gerber files or zip file with gerber files.
+The output file contains a preview image of the input gerbers to allow you to position your artwork, as well as prepared Inkscape layers corresponding to each gerber layer.
+Simply place your artwork in this SVG template using Inkscape.
+Starting in v3.0, gerbolyze automatically keeps track of which board side (top or bottom) is contained in an SVG template.

 Options:
 ********
-``-t, --top top_layer.svg``
-    Top layer output file.

-``-b, --bottom bottom_layer.svg``
-    Bottom layer output file. --top or --bottom may be given at once.
-If neither is given, autogenerate filenames.
+``--top | --bottom``
+    Output top or bottom side template.
+This affects both the preview image and the prepared Inkscape layers.

 ``--vector | --raster``
     Embed preview renders into output file as SVG vector graphics instead of rendering them to PNG bitmaps.
 The